Spreading and Structural Balance on Signed Networks: Numerical experiments

-For the linear adjacency dynamics, we observe that the state values are positive in one node subset of the bipartition and negative in the other in the balanced one, while alternate their signs in the antibalanced one; see Fig.~\ref{fig:ssbm-linear}.
+For the linear adjacency dynamics, we observe that the state values are positive in one node subset of the bipartition and negative in the other in the balanced one, while alternate their signs in the antibalanced one; see Figure \ref{fig:ssbm-linear}.
 The evolution of state values of the signed network close to being balanced is very similar to the balanced one, while the other close to being antibalanced has very similar performance to the antibalanced one.
-Meanwhile, we can already observe in the first few steps that some nodes have state value of smaller magnitudes in the strictly unbalanced networks than either the balanced or the antibalanced ones, such as node $v_{15}$ in the upper right case of Fig.~\ref{fig:ssbm-linear}.
+Meanwhile, we can already observe in the first few steps that some nodes have state value of smaller magnitudes in the strictly unbalanced networks than either the balanced or the antibalanced ones, such as node $v_{15}$ in the upper right case of Figure \ref{fig:ssbm-linear}.
+See Figure \ref{fig:ssbm-linear-t} in Appendix \ref{sec:app_proofs} for further comparison to elucidate the differences in more time steps.

-For the signed random walks, we observe similar behaviors as in the case of linear adjacency dynamics, where the state values are positive in one node subset of the bipartition while negative in the other (asymptotically) in the balanced network, while alternate their signs in the antibalanced one; see Fig.~\ref{fig:ssbm-rw}.
+For the signed random walks, we observe similar behaviors as in the case of linear adjacency dynamics, where the state values are positive in one node subset of the bipartition while negative in the other (asymptotically) in the balanced network, while alternate their signs in the antibalanced one; see Figure \ref{fig:ssbm-rw}.
 However for random walks, the differences between being exactly balanced or close to balanced are clearer, since the state values in the latter will eventually converge to $0$ while the former will have nonzero state values asymptotically.
 The case of the antibalanced one and another that is close to being antibalanced is similar.
-Furthermore, we find the stationary state values are proportional to the node degree in the balanced or antibalanced networks, which are consistent with Propositions \ref{pro:balance-steady} and \ref{pro:antibalance-steady}.
+Furthermore, we find the steady state values are proportional to the node degree in the balanced or antibalanced networks, which are consistent with Propositions \ref{pro:balance-steady} and \ref{pro:antibalance-steady}.